hershd23/buzzdb-docs/docs/labs/setup.rst

     - `Remote SSH <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`_ (only need if you are using a VM)

 #.
 You can now connect to the remote host (i.e., the VM) using the `Remote SSH extension <https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host>`__
+#.
+If you are using windows, you might find `Visual Studio Code with Vagrant <https://medium.com/@lopezgand/connect-visual-studio-code-with-vagrant-in-your-local-machine-24903fb4a9de>`__ helpful.

 --------------